mh-cz/GameMaker-Foreach/README.md

 - index `fe.i` for array, list, grid, number range, string
 - key `fe.key` for map, struct
 - position `fe.xpos`, `fe.ypos` for grid
-- write function `fe.set(val)` for anything but string and number range
+- write function `fe.set(val)` for anything but string and number range since those aren't references

 ####
 To return from a function from within the loop use `fe_return(val, [depth=1]);`